AI in Commercial Real Estate

 The 2026 Lesson: In a high-rate, transparent market, "easy" deals are gone.
 Real alpha is now found within diligence gaps and site-specific complexities that legacy firms often overlook.
 Smart Capital Center bridges this gap by providing an AI- platform that acts as a forensic engine for investors and lenders.
 Our platform extracts and unifies data from fragmented documents, spreadsheets, and databases into a single source of truth.
 By automatically cross-checking and reconciling these data points against our proprietary database, we identify hidden risks and financial anomalies.

 The increase in the risk-free rate has reset the floor for CRE returns.
-Investors are no longer just comparing real estate to other real estate; they are weighing a 6-cap building against a 5% "risk-free" Treasury bond.
+Investors are no longer just comparing real estate to other real estate; they are weighing a 6-cap building against a 5% risk-free Treasury bond.
 In 2026, real estate must justify its risk premium through operational excellence, not just inflation.
+Per Blue Owl's analysis, current credit spreads, SOFR yields, and origination fees imply that a new commercial real estate loan can mathematically generate a total return of 8% or more — versus approximately 4% in 2022.

 2026 is the year of Rescue Capital.
 A massive wave of floating-rate debt is hitting maturity, and many properties that are operationally sound simply have "broken" balance sheets.
-Firms providing bridge loans or preferred equity to "gap" the difference during a refinance are capturing some of the highest risk-adjusted returns in decades.
+Per S&P Global Market Intelligence, the CRE maturity wall peaks at $1.26 trillion in 2027.
+Firms providing bridge loans or preferred equity to gap the difference during a refinance are capturing some of the highest risk-adjusted returns in decades.

 Commercial Real Estate in 2026 is no longer a game of "buying the market"—it is a game of individual asset execution.
 Success requires a pivot to a tech-first, structure-heavy approach that prioritizes: